SACHIN5SOS/time_tracking_app/README.md

 ### FrontEnd Technologies:- [ReactJS](https://reactjs.org/) , [SematicsUI](https://semantic-ui.com/)
 ### BackEnd Technologies:-  NodeJs, JSON

-#### While building our time-logging-app we learned and applied a methodolgy for building React App.
+#### While building time-logging-app I learned and applied a methodolgy for building React App.
 Those Steps are:-
 1. Break The App in Components.
 2. Build a static version of the app.
 3. Determine what should be stateful.